 You may exercise any of your below rights by sending us a written request.

-You have a right to inspect and obtain a copy of your Protected Health Information.
+You have a right to inspect and obtain a copy of your PII or PHI.

-Important: If you feel your Protected Health Information is incomplete or incorrect, you have the right to request that it be amended.
+Important: If you feel your PII or PHI is incomplete or incorrect, you have the right to request that it be amended.

-You can request restrictions on the use and disclosure of your Protected Health Information.
-EYECONIC is not required to agree to a requested restriction.
+You can request restrictions on the use and disclosure of your PHI.
+Eyeconic is not required to agree to a requested restriction.

 Example: If a restriction request prevents us from providing service to you or from performing payment related functions, we will not be able to agree to the request.